citusdata/citus_docs/admin_guide/cluster_management.rst

 Increasing Worker Security
 --------------------------

 For your convenience getting started, our multi-node installation instructions direct you to set up the :code:`pg_hba.conf` on the workers with its `authentication method <https://www.postgresql.org/docs/current/static/auth-methods.html>`_ set to "trust" for local network connections.
-However you might desire more security.
+However, you might desire more security.

 To require that all connections supply a hashed password, update the PostgreSQL :code:`pg_hba.conf` on every worker node with something like this: